p0rtwalker/Auto-Checkpoint-FiveM/README.md

 4. Right click in the folder and press open in terminal.
 5. Write then press enter: python3 -m pip install -r requirements.txt
 6. Write then press enter: python3 'main.py'
+7. Select the right option for you then press enter.
-7. !!!
+8. !!!
 IF YOU WANT TO STOP THE SCRIPT PRESS: CTRL + C !!!

 Linux & others: You already know.